NEMO Kyan 35 Review

 Features and Design

 Nemo is a company that's deservedly known for clever innovations, and the Kyan 35 includes a couple of examples.
-The most conspicuous, perhaps, are a pair of "gills."
-These gills are slits of uninsulated fabric on the top of the bag that are opened and closed using a tiny zipper.
-When opened, excess heat is able to escape past the uninsulated material.
+The most conspicuous, perhaps, are a pair of "gills" on the top of the bag.
+These gills are slits of uninsulated material that you can open and close using a tiny zipper.
+When opened, excess heat is able to escape past the thin fabric.
 When closed, however, the zipper draws the adjacent insulation together, ensuring that heat stays trapped inside.

-Near the gills, Nemo uses a tiny third zipper for a opening of a small stash pocket.
+Near the gills, Nemo uses a tiny third zipper for the opening to a small stash pocket.
 This pocket is great a place to keep a phone or headlamp warm and close at hand.

-At the time of this review, the Kyan 35 is a steal for $200 MSRP.
+At the time of this review, the MSRP for the Kyan 35 is a steal.
 Our review team believes it easily outperforms all the other similarly priced bags we tested.
 It also outperformed several other bags that cost a couple of hundred dollars more.
 This all suggests a bag that is an exceptional value.
 Our only concern is the longevity of its Primaloft Silver insulation.
 At present, it is not yet known how well this insulation will maintain its loft after repeated compression cycles.